Starting a project

 - The kind of mediums you would produce your new illustration on.

 The artwork will be produced primarily in Adobe Photoshop.
-A high fidelity traced vector produced in Adobe Illustrator will be supplied in the final files, but the PNG and Photoshop document will be the most accurate artwork for use in any production.
+The live photoshop file will be supplied in the final files, but the high resolution PNG will be the most advisable format to use in any production.
 If you have any specific companies in mind for products please check with them that PNG or PSD files are ok for use in their processes.

 In order to secure a start date for a project then 50% of the project total is required.
 This deposit is non-refundable as it secures the date and effects availability.